NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. code:: python

-   >>> t = c[1]
+   >>> ts1 = c[1]

-   >>> t.get_array()
+   >>> ts1.get_array()

-If an underlying array is compressed at the time of writing to disk, then it is written to the file as a ragged array, along with the required count or index variables.
+If the underlying array is compressed at the time of writing to disk, then it is written to the file as a ragged array, along with the required count or index variables recquired to uncompress it.
 This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, provided that data elements were not modified by assignment beforehand.
-In that case, the compressed variables that were modified will be written to an output dataset with incomplete multi-dimensional arrays.
+Any compressed arrays that were modified will be written to an output dataset as incomplete multi-dimensional arrays.

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored